CF20852/Alexa_ESP32_DHT22_Skill/README.md

 This project has two major components.
 The first component is the ESP32 device code, which reads data from the DHT22 sensor and publishes temperature and humidity data to AWS IoT Device Shadows on Amazon's servers.
 The second component is the Alexa skill.
 This skill reads the temperature or humidity data from the device shadows when the user asks an Amazon Echo device for the temperature or humidity at a user-specified location.
 The skill must be pre-programmed to recognize the names of different locations.
 When the skill recognizes a user request for a meansurement at a location, it generates the speech response that addresses the user's request.
 If the skill does not recognize the measurement type or location, it generates an error message as a speech response.

-The scope of this tutorial is the creation of a skill you can use on your own network.
+The scope of this tutorial is limited to the creation of a skill you can use on your own network.
 It does not include the work necessary to market your skill or easily share it with others.

 I used a Windows 11 laptop for this project.
 If you're using Linux or MacOS, you may have to do things a little differently.